mailbackwards/vibecoding-ona25/README.md

 #### Be smart with your workflows

 - Save versions as you go.
-Once you like what you've got, make a copy before you keep building up on it.
+Once you like what you've got, make a copy before you keep building.
 - Constrain complexity.
 Pick one thing to get working at a time, then add polish.

 _______